Healthy Waters Initative

 Green Stormwater Infrastructure (GSI) mimics natural processes to reduce runoff from impervious surfaces that don’t absorb water, such as parking lots and roads.
 Examples of GSI include rain gardens, bioswales, porous pavement, riparian buffers, and tree canopies.
 Since 2016, the Environmental Cooperative has been helping Vassar College create ways to better include GSI into Vassar’s renovations and new construction projects.
-To achieve this we are inventorying current stormwater management practices, creating a maintenance plan for these practices, and developing a GSI pilot project for the area around the Vassar Barns with the help of OneNature.
+To achieve this we inventoried current stormwater management practices, created a maintenance plan for these practices, and developed a GSI pilot project for the area around the Vassar Barns with the help of OneNature.
 The Environmental Coop will be hosting community workshops about green infrastructure practices, so stay posted for these opportunities!

 This project has been funded in part by a grant from the New York State Environmental Protection Fund through the Hudson River Estuary Program of the New York State Department of Environmental Conservation.

 Fall of 2018 the Environmental Cooperative started the Fall Kill Aquablitz with various local partners.
 The event encourages urban waterway engagement in local students and community member by exploring what organisms live in the creek. and the habitat of the creek itself.
 We shared our findings with our educational program with local schools.
 We continued the event in Fall of 2019 with Scenic Hudson.